Temult/TWanSigmaGraph/README.md

 # Sigma Schedule Graph Node for ComfyUI & Wan‑Video

 A compact, bidirectional sigma‐schedule editor for diffusion sampling.
-Shape a high‑resolution schedule by defining just a handful of control points—then automatically extrapolate that curve to any number of steps without typing dozens of values or dragging dozens of handles.

-## Why low‑point curves matter

-• Sketch your noise schedule with just a handful of points.
-Refine the shape quickly!
+Sketch your noise schedule with just a handful of points.
+Refine the shape quickly.
-• When you bump `steps` up to 35, 100, or more, the node interpolates your low‑point profile into a full sigma list for your sampler.
-• No need to manually adjust dozens of numbers or sliders.
 Design your conceptual curve once and use for any number of steps!
+Node will automatically extrapolate schedule to desired step count and save for later.

 ---